-If you are thinking about straightening your teeth — but don’t want metal brackets and wires on your teeth — invisible aligners are an excellent choice.
-They are a clear and removable alternative to traditional metal braces designed around comfort and convenience.
+If you want straighter teeth — but don’t want metal brackets and wires on your teeth — invisible aligners are an excellent choice.
+They are made of clear plastic and are a removable alternative to traditional metal braces designed around comfort and convenience.

 There are many brands of clear teeth aligners on the market today, making it easier to find one that fits your lifestyle, budget, and needs.

 There are two clear aligner options available, including in-office aligners and at-home aligners: